 Tips for Investing

 - If you are interested in target-rate funds, you may want to use SmartAsset’s asset allocation tool in order to check out different funds and see if they conform to your investment goals.

 - If you think you might want to invest in target-date funds or index funds, it might be best to talk with a financial advisor.
-Finding one doesn’t have to be hard.
-If you use SmartAsset’s financial advisor matching tool, you can find a financial advisor to your liking.
-If you’re ready, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.